xmos/lib_camera/doc/programming_guide/03_Building_and_testing_the_Software.rst

 .. include:: ../substitutions.rst

 This section will provide details on how the software can be built and run.
-It will go through the full process from the requirements to the user seing images taken from xcore on the their screen.
+It will go through the full process from the requirements to the user seeing images taken from xcore on the their screen.

 Requirements
 ------------